jyothiadevops/terraform-vpc-demo/README.md

-# terraform-vpc-demo
+## Infra provisioning in AWS with Jenkins & Terraform
-## This article will explain the procedure for spinning up the infra in AWS with the help of Jenkins and Terraform
+#### This article will explain the procedure for spinning up the infra in AWS with the help of Jenkins and Terraform

 Technologies involved in this pipeline:
 ```